top of page

 Coming up:

-Friday 28 November 2025, Advanced Research Centre, Glasgow University, 1.00 - 6.00pm: RB and Gabriela Cunninghame Graham - International Travel, Domestic Reality with Jad Adams, Lesley McDowell, Jamie Jauncey, Alan Riach and Lachie Munro.
-Free ticketed event.
-Tickets here.
+In November 2025 we held an afternoon symposium at the Advanced Research Centre, Glasgow University: RB and Gabriela Cunninghame Graham - International Travel, Domestic Reality.
+Speaking were historian Jad Adams, novelist Dr Lesley McDowell, biographer Jamie Jauncey, Professor Alan Riach and Dr Lachie Munro.

 Susan Henn